Kimberly A. Clausing

 Economics 418 - Behavioral Economics

 Full course for one semester.
 Economic theory assumes a degree of mathematical precision, cognitive awareness, and overall rationality that does not exist in most people.
 This course will help students get a better handle on human behavior by combining ideas from psychology and economics.
-Topics include endowment effects, prospect theory, neuroeconomics, and notions of fairness and trust.
-Prerequisite: Economics 313, or 315 with consent of the instructor.
+Topics include decision making, endowment effects, prospect theory, neuroeconomics, risk aversion, and notions of fairness and trust.
+Prerequisite: Economics 313, or Economics 315 with consent of instructor; or Psychology 322, 333, 366, or 373.
 Conference.
+Cross-listed as Psychology 418.

 Economics 470 - Thesis